Mamiglia/Reddit-Wallpaper/README.md

 - Log panel gets loooong
 - Sometimes the tray icon on Windows become more than one, with a weird effect (to be confirmed)
 - pinterest galleries aren't supported (yet)
+- Sometimes it can't find old images (to be confirmed)

 **ToDo:**
 - [ ] Add option to download only horizontal wallpapers
 - [ ] Add option to download only wallpapers with a ratio similar to the screen user
+- [ ] Add a button to open wallpapers folder
+- [ ] Add option to customize wallpaper folder
+- [ ] Improve logging